Lovrom8/RSMods/docs/drop-pedal.md

 Emulated bass has its **own** tone slots, but slot *numbers* are shared between instruments.
-Put the guitar and bass drop pedal tones on **different slot numbers** — as above, guitar on 2 and bass on 4 — or you will be reassigning them in the Tone Designer every time you switch instrument.
+Put the guitar and bass drop pedal tones on **different slot numbers**, as above with guitar on 2 and bass on 4, or you will be reassigning them in the Tone Designer every time you switch instrument.

 Rocksmith has no persistent tone selection: tones belong to the arrangement and reset with every song, so you press the slot key each time.